SBIlab/NetBio/README.md

 - pytorch (1.7.1+cu110)

 ## Installation
 All packages can be installed via pip (https://pypi.org/project/pip/).
+Generally, a couple of minutes is needed for installing each package.

 **e.g.** pip install sklearn